 What is Network Cabling?

-Network cabling is essential for the smooth operation of IT infrastructure, enabling critical functions such as VoIP, video conferencing, cloud computing, and security systems.
-These services depend on stable, high-speed data transmission, which only a well-installed cabling system can provide.
-Proper network cabling ensures seamless data flow with low latency, high bandwidth, and minimal signal loss, all of which are crucial for maintaining uninterrupted communication and operational efficiency.
+Network cabling is essential for seamless communication between devices, supporting critical operations such as VoIP, video conferencing, cloud computing, and security systems.
+These services require high-speed and reliable data transfer, which a well-installed cabling system provides.
+Proper network cabling ensures low latency, high bandwidth, and minimal signal loss, enabling uninterrupted communication and optimal business performance.

 What are the Different Types of Network Cables used?